Chess Psychology: Why We Play Badly When Winning

 Overvaluing the position you've achieved

 The lead becomes a museum piece, not a lever.
-A relevant example comes from the 2018 World Championship match between Magnus Carlsen and Fabiano Caruana, where in Game 6 Carlsen famously missed a winning queen maneuver in a position engines evaluated as close to decisive, choosing a safer continuation that let the game drift back to a draw.
+A relevant example comes from Game 6 of the 2018 World Championship match between Magnus Carlsen and Fabiano Caruana.
+It was Caruana, with the better position deep in a piece-for-three-pawns endgame, who missed an engine-only forced win starting with 68...Bh4 — a sequence that required the surreal 70...Ng1!!, a self-trapping knight move Garry Kasparov said no human could find at the board.
+Caruana picked the practical, "safer" 68...Nf3 and the game drifted to a draw.
 The same pattern appears in team sports, when a side with a big fourth-quarter lead abandons its shot profile and starts running clock, the win probability erodes faster than expected.
-Science-based counter-evidence is collected in our guide to what science actually says about blindfold chess, which reframes the risk narrative around cognitive training.

 Overcoming the pitfalls to maintain performance